jjmchew/jjmchew.github.io/JS229/02-studyNotes.md

   - the `[[Prototype]]` of `Object.prototype` is `null` (i.e., `Object.getPrototypeOf(Object.prototype) === null`)

 - `obj1.isPrototypeOf(obj2)` will indicate if `obj1` is *anywhere in the prototype chain* of `obj2`

+- using `Object.create` to set prototype at object creation is a good pattern and well supported
+- using `setPrototypeOf` *prior* to object creation (i.e., for setting object prototype) is okay
+  - using this dynamically may disrupt JS engines and cause de-optimized behaviour
+- using `class` syntax may be best - can also define private methods (no obvious way to do this without `class` syntax)

 ### Behaviour delegation